SANYA12SHARMA/C-Project/README.md

 3. Configure database and authentication settings.
 4. Run the app: `npm start`

-## Contributing

-Contributions are welcome!
-Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or support, contact us at contact@example.com.

 ---

-*This README is a fictional example for demonstration purposes only.*